Tidal, a music streaming service Jay-Z recently bought, relaunched today with 2 major differences compared to the competition:

 You can watch the star-studded launch event here (it starts at 29:42):

 Here’s where the problems start.
 That bit about paying musicians more?
 It’s not exactly true:

 Before today, that premium tier was the only one TIDAL offered.
 This morning it introduced a $9.99 service with standard definition audio, which will pay just the standard royalty rates.
-The d
+The double r

 We’ve hit a tipping point.
 Long-time Apple evangelist Paul Stamatiou now argues Android is better.
 Quite convincingly, too—even I’m thinking about switching this year.
 Apple can no longer coast on its past successes now that developers and consumers have arguably better options now.